 One day Lord Vishnu was busy and had asked the brothers Jaya and Vijaya not to disturb him.
 That day Kumaras came to Vaikuntha and asked the gatekeepers to let them go and meet Lord Vishnu.
 The gatekeepers, Jaya and Vijaya told the Kumaras that Lord Vishnu was busy and had asked not to be disturbed.

-Kumaras still insisted that Jaya and Vijaya let Lord Vishnu know about their arrival and ask if Lord will meet with them today.
+Kumaras still insisted that Jaya and Vijaya let Lord Vishnu know about their arrival and ask Lord Vishnu if he will meet with them today.
 Since the Kumaras looked like young children, Jaya and Vijaya did not think they were important enough to go and disturb their beloved Lord.

 Now, this is the point where Jaya and Vijaya made the biggest mistake of their lives.
 They did not show proper respect to the Kumaras and did not help them.